 In the past, when you knew how to do or make something you would share your know-how with family, friends and neighbors in a natural and easy way.
 It could be how to paint a wall, how to cook a certain dish, how to repair a shoe or anything you can imagine of.
 Elderly people had more experience and expertise and were happy to share it with the younger generations.
 It was their purpose in life.

 When did this purpose of life change?
-Was it when the Information Technology started to dominate the world?
-It probably was.
+Probably all changed when the Information Technology started to dominate the world.
 Nowadays elderly generations are often no experts in new technologies.
 It is rather the younger ones who teach the older ones how the new technologies work.
 Is this generally applicable to the employees of an organization?
-Don’t people from previous generations have more experience that could be also useful?
-How can we make sure that the technology works for all the people and not vice-versa?
+We should not ignore that previous generations have more experience which could be very useful for younger generations.
+Therefore, how can we make sure that the technology works for all the people and not vice-versa?

 Using IT-driven KM can be a double-edged sword.
 Technology connects those who have the expertise with those who need it when they need.
 It opens doors for communication and information exchange across organizational and geographical boundaries.
 But, does it also facilitate exchange of knowledge?
 Technology can also close doors when it comes to sharing knowledge.
 If the technology is too complex or requires too much time and effort, then it is more a barrier than a help.

 Creating a Knowledge Sharing Culture

 Many organizations struggle to run effective KM processes.
 ‘Knowledge’ on its own is related to a person and his/her know-how, his/her ability doing something or his/her expertise on a certain topic gives him/her a certain power.